What we do Site investigation

 The CA have defined specific Coal Mining Development Areas and Low Risk Areas.
 The former are areas, based upon CA records, where potential land stability and other safety risks associated with former coal mining activities are likely to be greatest.
 They include, for example, areas of known or suspected shallow coal mining, recorded mine entries and areas of former surface mining.
 The CA is now a statutory consultee for any planning application within a High Risk Area.

-Lithos have completed many desk-based risk assessments, which include an examination of the mining report together with published geological maps, geological technical reports\memoirs, any available borehole logs, and any available mine abandonment plans.
+Our desk-based risk assessments include an examination of the mining report together with published geological maps, geological technical reports\memoirs, any available borehole logs, and any available mine abandonment plans.

 A mining risk assessment would normally be included in the broader geoenvironmental Desk Study (or Phase 1) report required by planning applications for all developments other than minor domestic extensions.